 ACT LED blinks with the repeated pattern of 7 quick flashes and a pause (

 *_*_*_*_*_*_*____*_*_*_*_*_*_*____), this means that the raspberry pi boot loader is not able to load the correct kernel.img.

 - The first thing to check here is that you are using the right OS image for your board type.
 If you look small white print near the GPIO pins of the Raspberry pi you should see the type of raspberry pi you have.
-You need to ensure that this is the same as the Application device type that you created on the resin.io dashboard.
+You need to ensure that this is the same as the device type that you selected when creating the Application on the resin.io dashboard.
 You can check the type of device for an existing Application by looking at the 'How to add devices' help text inside the Application, or the icon for that Application on your dashboard.

-- Its important to note that a Raspberry Pi 2 application OS image will not boot on a Rasberry Pi 1 board and vice versa.
+- Its important to note that a Raspberry Pi 2 application OS image will not boot on a Raspberry Pi 1 board and vice versa.

 - For more in depth info the boot related LED patterns have a look at the raspberry pi wiki.

 If you have a screen attached to your Raspberry Pi and notice that there is a small flashing colourful square in the top right of the screen, it could be the case that your power supply or USB cable is not suitable.
 Take a look at the Troubleshooting Power Problems on the Raspberry Pi wiki.